FlooferLand/spleeteryeeter/README.md

 Stems are automagically exported to the `exports` directory in your extracted SpleeterYeeter

+If you'd wish to request a feature or report a bug please do so at [Issues](https://github.com/flarfmatter/spleeteryeeter/issues)

 ## How to install
 Under the [Releases](https://github.com/flarfmatter/spleeteryeeter/releases) section there are pre-built Windows binaries available.